 The Fund's liability is calculated every three years by the appointed actuary.
-The methodology used is in line with accepted guidelines and in accordance with IAS19.
+The methodology used is in line with accepted guidelines.
 Assumptions underpinning the valuations are agreed with the actuary.
 The estimate is subject to significant variances based on changes to the underlying assumptions.